• Dental implants have a high success rate and can be used to restore one or more missing teeth or even an entire arch.

 Picture by Authority Dental under CC 2.0 license

-Dental implants are nearly identical in appearance and function as your natural teeth.
-They are the best replacement option when restoring a missing tooth as they are the closest alternative to your natural teeth.
+Dental implants are nearly identical in appearance and function to your natural teeth.
+They are the best replacement option for a missing tooth, as they are the closest alternative to your natural teeth.

 Natural appearance